jjohnson2701/EditsToISCEContainer/README.md

 SARimagelistexample.txt is set to a text file list of SLC images to process sequentially.

 #Extract names of granules for given array ID.
 You will need to make a list pairs, or in this case a reference secondary image list.
+My naming convention has the path, frame, and other info included.
+The code below will match each reference granule with the following image.
+Edits can be made to run one reference image against several secondaries.
 More on this in step 5.
-My naming convention has the path, frame, and other info included.

 REF_GRANULE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" LagosP1F16Asc.txt)

 SND_GRANULE=$(sed -n "$(expr $SLURM_ARRAY_TASK_ID + 1)p" LagosP1F16Asc.txt)